 Christmas Seals continues today, as the American Lung Association works to support the more than 32 million Americans living with lung disease and the more than half of Americans living in a county with unhealthy air.
 The Lung Association still continues to partner with the public to support its mission through direct donations; events such as Fight For Air Climbs, LUNG FORCE Walks and galas; and more.
 And as the Lung Association continues to evolve to meet the needs of today's public, we have continued the tradition of public health campaigns, and in 2014 launched LUNG FORCE - a nationwide movement to unite women against lung cancer and for lung health.

 Why LUNG FORCE?
 Lung cancer is the leading cause of cancer deaths for both men and women, yet awareness remains critically low.
-According to the Women's Lung Health Barometer, only 2 percent of women have lung cancer on their health radar.
-However, over the last 39 years, the rate of new lung cancer cases has increased by 94 percent among women while decreasing 32 percent among men.
+According to the Women's Lung Health Barometer, only 3 percent of women have lung cancer on their health radar.
+However, over the last 39 years, the rate of new lung cancer cases has increased by 97 percent among women while decreasing 32 percent among men and only 18 percent of lung cancer cases among women are diagnosed early when it’s is more likely to be curable.
 Through LUNG FORCE, the Lung Association connects with the communities that we serve to raise awareness about lung cancer, its risk factors and screening options.